- History from across the centuries, Royalty from the 21st -

 The Princess of Wales during Trooping the Colour 2025.
 (Picture by Andrew Parsons / Kensington Palace)

-The Regimental Brooch features an eight-point star that takes the shape that can be found in the Order of St. Patrick, who is the Patron saint of Ireland.
+The regimental brooch features an eight-point star that takes the shape of the regiment’s badge, that of the Order of St. Patrick, who is the Patron saint of Ireland.
+In the centre of the star is a circular badge, with a shamrock bearing crowns on top of a cross of St. Patrick.

 The Princess of Wales during a visit to the National Memorial Arboretum.
 (Picture by Andrew Parsons / Kensington Palace)